 Ways to Use Starpoints

-Starpoints are considered by many, including myself, to be one of the most valuable currencies in the miles and points universe.
-Besides being able to use points to stay at Starwood properties, you are able to transfer Starpoints to Marriott Rewards for more choice in hotels, as well as transfer them to many different Airline Frequent Flyer programs (possibly with a bonus, depending on how many point you transfer).
-Not counting the additional options of SPG Moments (which I explain later in this post) and booking any airfare with SPG Flights.
+Points earned with the SPG AMEX card can be used to stay at Starwood and Marriott properties.
+In addition, you’re able to transfer points to many different Airline Frequent Flyer programs (possibly with a bonus, depending on how many point you transfer).
+That’s not counting the additional options of SPG Moments (which I explain later in this post).

-Starpoints can be used for award stays at any of the Starwood Hotels.
-Since Starwood’s merger with Marriott, you can also transfer Starpoints into the Marriott Rewards program at a 1:3 ratio (showing how valuable Starpoints actually are in comparison).
-Those points can then be used to book rewards in any of the Marriott family of hotels.
+Points can be used for award stays at any of the Starwood or Marriott hotels.
 Between the two brands, they cover over 30 chains worldwide where you can spend your points: